Richard Barham

 Richard Harris Barham (6 December 1788 – 17 June 1845) was an English cleric of the Church of England, a novelist and a humorous poet.
 He was known generally by his pseudonym Thomas Ingoldsby and as the author of The Ingoldsby Legends.

 Life

 Richard Harris Barham was born in Canterbury.
+He was the illegitimate son of a local Alderman, also called Richard Harris Barham and a woman named Elizabeth Ffox.
 When he was seven years old his father died, leaving him a small estate, part of which was the manor of Tappington, in Denton, Kent, mentioned frequently in his later work The Ingoldsby Legends.
 At nine he was sent to St Paul's School, but his studies were interrupted by an accident that partly crippled his arm for life.
 Deprived of vigorous bodily activity, he became a great reader and diligent student.